-A chromosome microarray is a powerful tool used to look at sub microscopic changes in our genetic information that may impact health or development.
+A chromosome microarray (CMA) is a powerful tool used to look at sub microscopic changes in our genetic information that may affect health and/or normal development.

 A chromosome microarray in the paediatric setting is used to identify sub-microscopic genetic changes in DNA that may be the cause of developmental or other health problems in children.